 “We could not have asked to spend an evening with people closer to our hearts,” Scorpius said, and I squeezed his hand behind the podium.

 “And with that, we welcome you to Hogwarts’ Winter Ball and wish you a pleasant evening,” I finished.
 On cue, dinner appeared on the tables at the edge of the hall.
 Music, a mixture of muggle pop, boring classical and weird wizarding stuff, started playing.
 My tamed pixies floated around the hall, sparkling and sprinkling glitter, and looking happy for once.

 I came back to myself when Scorpius squeezed my arm, and I glanced at him.
-He nodded at a couple waiting at the foot of the podium, and I saw his parents waiting.
+He nodded at a couple waiting at the foot of the podium, and I saw his parents there.
 Swallowing nervously, I followed him down the small stairs and stood before them.